romilly/aplers-pi-guide/manuscript/Appendix-A.md

 target Pi and
 * a wired network connection for Pi models 1, 2 or 3).

-It's also possible to configure a Pi zero or zero W using just a USB connection to your laptop, but this is evien tricker and not recommended until you've built up your expertise.
-If you *really* need to, you'll find details [here](http://blog.gbaman.info/?p=699).
+It's also possible to configure a Pi zero or zero W using just a USB connection to your laptop, but this is even trickier and not recommended until you've built up your expertise.
+If you *really* need to do this, you'll find details [here](http://blog.gbaman.info/?p=699).

 There are three main steps to follow, described below:
 1. You'll need to prepare an SD card for the Pi.